kgroveshok/z80-homebrew/DEV-DIARY.md

 Hardware/PCB Design Enhancements:

-* TODO Cut cf track and wire temp to spare device ce to test
-* TODO Move cf card interface to spare device addr
 * TODO Add rj45 socket to pcb with wireout for spi to picospinet node
 * TODO Add onboard WiFi via esp32 spi 1. with spi 0 for lan. code 0 can be used to detect if powered on by a switch to save bat.
 * TODO Set up led on last vid pin. add to keyboard firmware a check for config bit set to enable disable.
 See firmware_buzz.asm
-* TODO Add more address decoding for device a to allow sound and tape plus more
-* TODO Change the spi cart to a row of spi slots so i can then insert the rtc or sd card on its own
 * TODO Can i add 32k ram bank switch to cover the rom?
 * TODO Add nmi button with rst vector to address 0x66 - some code stubs in main.asm. add some words to check and restart nmi flag
 * TODO Move Tape support Forth code into firmware
 * TODO Add address decoding for the SN sound chip
+* TODO Add more address decoding for device a to allow sound and tape plus more
+* TODO Cut cf track and wire temp to spare device ce to test
+* TODO Move cf card interface to spare device addr
 * TODO Look at using 64k Serial EEPROMs to double storage.
 128k page size so can keep the current page code, just change the PHY... var
 * TODO New case design - Have a new one, printed and need to refine for use with PicoNET
-* TODO Take the vid out handshake lines and code up a Pico to handle display.
 * TODO Change circuit so that the storage cart is actually on port a and provides a full 5 chip pack.
 Then move sound to port b
+* TODO Change the spi cart to a row of spi slots so i can then insert the rtc or sd card on its own
+* TODO Include exposure of the shift reg latached data bus to multiple pin headers for other devices/uses.

+* DONE Added support for 595 shift reg on any port.
 * DONE Add op-amp circuit to SPISound and allow for selection at wire time.
 Moving SPISound to on board via direct bus use
 * DONE Add dart.
 Not doing.
 With a CTC will take up too much space.
 Better use if going to use the ESP.
 * DONE Pico to handle display to have two way return of data.
 Switching to a ESP Mini for extra features
+* DONE Take the vid out handshake lines and code up a Pico to handle display.
+Not done as going to use the ESP

 Langague Enhancements: